-A20.
-Examples of circumstances where the reasons for excluding known emissions sources from the GHG statement, or excluding disclosed emissions sources from the engagement, may not be reasonable in the circumstances include where:

-- The entity has significant Scope 1 emissions but only includes Scope 2 emissions in the GHG statement. - The entity is a part of a larger legal entity that has significant emissions that are not being reported on because of the way the organizational boundary has been determined when this is likely to mislead intended users. - The emissions that the practitioner is reporting on are only a small proportion of the total emissions included in the GHG statement.
+- A20.
+Examples of circumstances where the reasons for excluding known emissions sources from the GHG statement, or excluding disclosed emissions sources from the engagement, may not be reasonable in the circumstances include where: - The entity has significant Scope 1 emissions but only includes Scope 2 emissions in the GHG statement. - The entity is a part of a larger legal entity that has significant emissions that are not being reported on because of the way the organisational boundary has been determined when this is likely to mislead intended users. - The emissions that the practitioner is reporting on are only a small proportion of the total emissions included in the GHG statement.

-Assessing the Appropriateness of the Subject Matter (Ref: Para.
+Determining the Appropriateness of the Subject Matter (Ref: Para.
 15)

-A21.
-SSAE 3000 requires the practitioner to assess the appropriateness of the subject matter1.
-In the case of a GHG statement, the entity's emissions (and removals and emissions deductions if applicable) are the subject matter of the engagement.
-That subject matter will be appropriate if, among other things, the entity's emissions are capable of consistent quantification using suitable criteria2.

-A22.
-GHG sources may be quantified by:

-- (a) Direct measurement (or direct monitoring) of GHG concentration and flow rates using continuous emissions monitoring or periodic sampling; or - (b) Measuring a surrogate activity, such as fuel consumption, and calculating emissions using, for example, mass balance equations3, entity-specific emissions factors, or average emissions factors for a region, source, industry or process.
+- A21.
+SSAE 3000 (Revised) requires the practitioner to determine whether the underlying subject matter is appropriate.14 In the case of a GHG statement, the entity's emissions (and removals and emissions deductions if applicable) are the underlying subject matter of the engagement.
+That underlying subject matter will be appropriate if, among other things, the entity's emissions are capable of consistent quantification using suitable criteria.15 - A22.
+GHG sources may be quantified by: - (a) Direct measurement (or direct monitoring) of GHG concentration and flow rates using continuous emissions monitoring or periodic sampling; or - (b) Measuring a surrogate activity, such as fuel consumption, and calculating emissions using, for example, mass balance equations,16 entity-specific emissions factors, or average emissions factors for a region, source, industry or process.

-Assessing the Suitability of the Criteria
+Determining the Suitability of the Criteria